sidewayss/html-elements/README.md

 A non-number is defined as:<br>
 &emsp;`!Number.isNaN(val ?
 Number(val) : NaN)`<br>
 Where `val` is the attribute value: a string or `null`.
 It allows any number, but it's strict about the conversion, excluding `""`, `null`, and numbers with text prefixes or suffixes that `parseFloat()` converts.<br>
-Additionally there is an "OoB" (Out of Bounds) class that you can use to style the element when the user has keyed in an out-of-bounds value.
+Additionally there is an "OoB" (Out of Bounds) class for styling the element when the user has keyed in an out-of-bounds value: > max or < min.

-Spreadsheet emulation:
-- It stores an underlying `Number` separate from the formatted display, which is a `String` that includes non-numeric characters.
-Inputting via keyboard reveals the underlying, unformatted value.
-- Keyboard input requires user confirmation via the `Enter` key or `OK` button.
-The user can cancel the input via the `Esc` key, the `Cancel` button, or by setting the focus elsewhere.
-Cancelling reverts to the previous value.
-- Spreadsheets have their own number formatting lingo.
-JavaScript provides [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), which is wrapped up in [locales](https://en.wikipedia.org/wiki/Locale_(computer_software)).<br>`input-num` has `data-digits`, `data-locale`, `data-currency`,`data-accounting`, and `data-units` attributes for formatting.
-I have not implemented any of the `Intl.NumberFormat` rounding options yet.
-- Optional (default is on) right-alignment of numbers.
-If you want to view a group of numbers in a vertical list, right-alignment is essential.
-Financials require it.
-Spreadsheets right-align the display and input of numbers.

 Additional features:
 - Optional (default is on) auto-width based on `max`, `min`, `digits`, `units`, `locale`, `currency`, `accounting`, and CSS font properties.